Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 (Disclosure: Some of the links below may be affiliate links)

 You need a broker account to invest in the stock market.
-And many Swiss investors only feel comfortable having a broker from Switzerland or at least a broker with an office in Switzerland.
+Many Swiss investors only feel comfortable having a broker from Switzerland or at least a broker with an office in Switzerland.

 So, we need to compare these Swiss brokers and see which is best for a Swiss investor to invest in the stock market.